-This is why a major investment in sustainable public services sits at the heart of the GPW.
-This investment will prioritize core social services that have come under severe strain in recent years.
-Healthcare provision, for example, has been subject to major cuts across EU member states, hitting hardest in low-income front-line communities.85 Education, too, was a chief victim of austerity: in countries like Latvia, Es e GPW will redress these inequalities.
-It proposes a new European Health and Care Standard that raises the bar for decent health and universal social protection provision and directs resources toward regions that fall below this standard, to begin rebalancing health and care outcomes across Europe.
+This is why a major investment in sustainable public services and culture sits at the heart of the GPW.
+This investment will prioritise core social services that have come under severe strain in recent years.
+Healthcare provision, for example, has been subject to major cuts across EU member states, hitting hardest in low-income front-line communities.105 Education, too, was a chief victim of austerity: in countries like Latvia, Estonia, Romania, and Lithuania, funding to public universities was slashed by